What is Zotero?

 This guide will introduce you to Zotero and how to use it for your research!

-Zotero is a free, easy-to-use citation management tool to help you collect, organize, cite, and also share research with a group for a collaborative project.
+Zotero is the Library's recommended citation management tool.
+Zotero is a free, easy-to-use citation management application to help you collect, organize, cite, and also share research with a group for a collaborative project.

 There is a web-based version of Zotero as well as a desktop version that you can install on your device.
 These versions can sync with each other.